 Dr. Rice: Most practices are altering our patient flow to help keep social distancing.
 This includes seeing fewer patients on a given day and having fewer doctors in the office at any given time to allow more space between patients.
 It is wise to wear a mask while in public, and you will see office staff and doctors doing that as well.
 As always, hand hygiene is helpful to keep you well.

 Q: Is it safe to deliver at the hospital?

 Dr. Rice: We understand that coming to the hospital during a pandemic may feel scary.
 Please know that we are taking extra precautions to keep everyone safe and healthy.
-This includes isolating sick patients, having staff and patients wearing masks, and limiting visitors.
+This includes isolating sick patients, staff and patients wearing masks, and limiting visitors.